Nerdman4U/taxomageia-frontend/README.md

 Are you familiar with <a href="https://nextjs.org/">NextJS</a> framework?
 If not, install and learn to use it.

-If you know NextJS well, install Taxomageia Frontend, study and give feedback at forums (not yet open though XD).
+If you know NextJS well, install Taxomageia Frontend, send pull requests and give feedback at <a href="forum.taxomageia.pro" target="_blank">forums</a>.

 Some things to consider:
 - Open source template used at Taxomageia Frontend is using different folder structure than NextJS by default